Chicken Tortilla Soup

 - 2 tablespoons olive oil

-- 1 onion, chopped
+- 1 medium onion, diced (yellow or red)

-- 5 cloves garlic, chopped (optional)
+- 5 cloves garlic, minced (optional)

-- 1 (16 ounce) jar chunky salsa
+- 1 (16-ounce) jar chunky salsa

-- 2 (14.5 ounce) cans diced tomatoes, undrained (or one 28-ounce can)
+- 2 (14.5-ounce) cans diced tomatoes, with juices (or one 28-ounce can)

-- 1 (14.5 ounce) can tomato sauce
+- 1 (14.5-ounce) can tomato sauce

-- 1 (15 ounce) can whole kernel corn, drained, or 2 cups frozen corn
+- 1 (15-ounce) can whole kernel corn, drained, or 2 cups frozen corn

-- 2 (16 ounce) cans black beans, drained and rinsed
+- 2 (16-ounce) cans black beans, drained and rinsed

 - Kosher salt and freshly ground pepper